Listen to Season 5 of my podcast – Pushing The Edge with Greg Curran.

 We also discuss how our silence around poverty can be oppressive.
 Lots of tips and insights, plus quite moving tales of life in Southern California, USA for students of color.

-Episode 45: Uplifting the Voices & Languages of Marginalized Communities with Victor Martinez (Coming 24th July)
+Episode 45: Uplifting the Voices & Languages of Latino Students with Victor Martinez

 More Social Justice Episodes

-Social Justice is what I’m passionate about as a teacher.
-Have a listen to more of my Social Justice-related episodes featuring teachers who are not content with the status quo.
+Social Justice is my passion as a teacher.
+Listen to more of my Social Justice-related episodes featuring teachers who are not content with the status quo.
 They’re standing up, speaking out, and taking action for their students and their communities.

 - Teaching Tolerance